Summer Grilling Tips

-Summertime is barbeque season.
+Summertime is barbecue season.
 Warm temperatures and long days make the season perfect for backyard picnics and alfresco soirees.
-Even better, summer is full of occasions worthy of a delicious outdoor barbeque.
+Even better, summer is full of occasions worthy of a delicious outdoor barbecue.
 You'll be ready to fire up the grill with the help of these outdoor cooking tips for every holiday and event this summer.

-4th of July: By the time Independence Day rolls around, your grill may be a regular part of your meal preparation.
+By the time Independence Day rolls around, your grill may be a regular part of your meal preparation.
 For a traditional barbecue, stick with hot dogs, hamburgers, and corn on the cob.
 For a less traditional gourmet feast, grill up some teriyaki salmon and veggie kabobs.
 Cooking fish on a cedar plank gives it a rich flavor and is gentle on the delicate meat; make sure to soak your plank in water first.
 If for some reason you find yourself in need of a new grill, look for a convenient 4th of July sale for great deals and get the party back on track.

 - Camping Trip